announcement

 What are some use cases for this policy? #

-- Monitoring costs - quickly get a clear snapshot of any cost or expenditure incurred on different AWS resources, this will allow you to make decisions on how to properly optimize and configure resources exactly to your needs
+- Monitoring costs - quickly get a clear snapshot of any cost or expenditure incurred on different AWS resources, this will allow you to make decisions on how to properly optimize and configure AWS resources exactly to your needs

 - Monitoring usage - ensure that the services you have activated in your AWS accounts are being utilized properly